 Reviewers look for several things.
 At the most basic level, they see if the paper is well written, easy to understand, etc. More importantly, however, they scrutinize the methods, statistics, conclusions, etc. to ensure that the study was done correctly, the proper statistics were used, the conclusions are valid, etc. They then send their comments and recommendations back to the editor.
 The editor then considers their recommendations, often consults with another editor, then sends you their decision.

-At this point there are several possibilities.
+At this stage, there are several possibilities.
 The best one is that it was accepted in its current state.
 In other words, they will publish your paper as is.
 More often, it gets accepted with either major or minor revisions.
 In other words, they think that there is merit to your study, but there are some concerns about certain parts of your paper (perhaps details of one of the methods you used).
 So, you and your coauthors make the revisions, then send it back to them.
 The editor(s) and sometimes the reviewers then look at your changes and decide whether or not they are acceptable.
 Usually, papers go through at this point, but sometimes additional changes are still required.
 Also, journals are increasingly shying away from saying “accepted with revisions” and instead are simply asking for revisions before saying anything about whether it will be accepted after the revisions are made (a situation which is extremely frustrating for researchers).

 A third possibility is that your paper gets rejected with the option to resubmit.
 In this situation, they had very serious concerns about your paper (perhaps they think your statistics were completely inappropriate), but they still think that your paper has good potential.
 So, you and your coauthors get to make major changes to the paper and analyses.
 Once those changes are made, you can resubmit back to the same journal, at which point your paper goes back out for review.
 At this stage, your reviewers may or may not be the same reviewers that you had the first time.